bhuffy/100-days-of-code/log.md

 **Thoughts**: I spend the majority of my day today trying to figure out how the header is supposed to work, and a little bit of learning HTML5 from Jon Duckett's book.
 I'll finish the book in another few days, but I'm spending more time just trying to figure out the site.
 Maybe I should have (or should?) start from scratch, because it's not going well and I'm much more organized.
 Or perhaps I'll just keep going at it.
 At least it's good practice.

 **Link(s) to work**: NONE

+### Day 36: February 7, 2017 (Tuesday)

+**Today's Progress**: Read Process & Design section of Jon Duckett's book.

+**Thoughts**: I felt today was somehow slow even though it seems like I read quite a lot.
+I'm feeling good about the application for this section beacuse it seems like my ideas generally follow the advice given.
+Perhaps my previous design experiences somehow relate...? :)

+**Link(s) to work**: NONE